chrisiaut/socialcube_help/en/gotxp.md

   {
     "id": "5abc23af", //alphanumeric string. should be used to identify user since email can be changed "xp": 25, //amount of XP received
-    "course": 48, //ID of course (class) where user got the XP from "institution": 5 //ID of the institution where the course is in }
+    "xp_course": 100, //amount of XP the student got in this course "max_xp_course": 200, //max XP the user can earn in this course "xp_percent": 50, //amount of max XP in percent the student has in this course "course": 48, //ID of course (class) where user got the XP from "institution": 5 //ID of the institution where the course is in }